mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/getstarted/supported_hw.rst

 Supported peripherals
 *********************

-Stationary Robot Vision & Control is developed, tested and validated with a limited set of peripherals.
+Robot Vision & Control Framework is developed, tested and validated with a limited set of peripherals.